abhishekkhadekar07/Novokart/README.md

 localStorage lives in each visitor's browser — accounts, carts and orders are per-browser, not shared across devices, and clearing site data wipes them.
 Right trade-off for a demo/portfolio; the upgrade path is replacing `lib/db.js` with API calls to a real backend.

----

-Built as a learning/portfolio project.
-All product data is fictional.
-Not affiliated with Amazon.